Ismaeel53/4--bit--microprocessor/README.md

 | 0101  |  OUT | Output the value in the accumulator to the output port |
 | 0110  |  IN | Load the value from the input port to the accumulator |
 | 0111  |  JMP | Jump to the immediate address provided |

+## How to use this program:
+To open the project download the software Digital Logic sim. \n Make a project named as pt_123.
+Go to the following location on your computer: \n C:\Users\{user name}\AppData\LocalLow\SebastianLague\Digital Logic Sim\V1\Projects\pt_123 \n Download the files form the repository in the above location.
+Open the software again and click load project. \n Click pt_123
+Now you will have all the chips (one of them will be 4-BIT-MP )